mate-academy/react_phone-catalog/README.md

   Later on it will interact with the API
 1. Add ability to remove items from the `Cart` with a `x` button.
 Add `data-cy="cartDeleteButton"` attribute to the `<button>` element.
 1. Add message `Your cart is empty` when there are no products in the `Cart`
-1. Add ability to change the quantity in the `Cart` with `-` and `+` buttons around the quantity.
+1. Add ability to change the quantity in the `Cart` with buttons containing symbols `-` and `+` around the quantity.
 1. Total amount and quantity should be calculated automatically.
-The element showing the quantity should have `class="Quantity-Value"` attribute.
+The element showing the quantity should have `data-cy="productQauntity"` attribute.
 1. `Checkout` button should show the message `We are sorry, but this feature is not implemented yet` after clicking.
 1. (*) Show the total quantity near the `Cart` icon in the header.
 1. (*) Save the `Cart` to the `localSotrage` on each change and read it on page load.